benzado/heroic-sns/README.md

 Any SNS messages POSTed by Amazon to your web application are intercepted, parsed, verified, and then passed along via the `sns.message` environment key.
+(In case you need it, the original, unparsed message is also available in the body of the request.)

 If something goes wrong, the error will be passed along via the `sns.error` environment key. `Heroic::SNS::Endpoint` does not log any